 ½ cup pickled onion

 In a sauce pot, combine the water, salt, bay leaf, coriander seeds, 2 of the oranges and 2 of the limes squeezed and bring to a boil.
-In a bowl or container set up an ice bath with ice, water and the remaining 2 limes and oranges, squeezed.
+In a bowl or container set up an ice bath with ice and water.

 Add the shrimp to the boiling water and let cook for about 2 minutes.
 Transfer the shrimp the the ice bath and let cool.
 Dice.